You must offer free collection (‘takeback’) of waste or used batteries if you sell or supply 32kg or more of portable batteries per year.

 Smaller retailers and distributors

-Speak to a compliance scheme operator first - they may offer a collection.
+You can voluntarily take back batteries but you may have to arrange collection and transport yourself.
+Speak to a compliance scheme operator - they may offer a collection.

 Enforcement and penalties

-The Vehicle Certification Agency (VCA) manage the takeback scheme and their officers can visit your premises at any time to check how you are handling waste batteries.
+The Office for Product Safety and Standards manages the takeback scheme.
+They can visit your premises at any time to check how you’re handling waste batteries.

-You could be fined up to £5,000 if you don’t comply with the Regulations.
+You could be fined up to £5,000 if you do not comply with the regulations.